- WHO WE ARE

 Just like access to proper social services, access to new technologies can play an important role in human development and economic growth.
-Our research on Inclusive innovation also moves beyond the traditional, to not only address the needs of the poor and vulnerable through novel ways of (social) service delivery, but also investigates inequalities, through the potential of technological innovations to address key challenges that keeps large parts of society in different parts of the world from improving their livelihoods.
+Our research on Inclusive innovation moves beyond the traditional, not only to address the needs of the poor and vulnerable through novel ways of (social) service delivery, but also to investigate inequalities, through the potential of technological innovations.
 Research on the role of innovations for the poor and vulnerable considers to what extent new technologies lead to affordable access of the poor to basic goods and services.
 Innovative delivery platforms of essential commodities like water, sanitation and medicines, or mobile banking systems can directly benefit those at the bottom of the pyramid, create employment opportunities, improve public health, education and contribute to the overall development.